Black Mirror Creator On San Junipero, Black Museum

-Black Mirror is one of the few shows we're quite happy to never fully understand.
-It twists, it turns and it's shrouded in mystery.
-But, every now and again, it's secrets are ever so subtly revealed.
+A new book out later this week promises to take fans — well, inside of Black Mirror.
+The horror anthology show has been wildly successful, drawing on modern concerns about technology.

-A new book about the show promises to take fans even further into the world of Black Mirror, though.
-Promoting Inside Black Mirror's release, show creator Charlie Brooker got candid about the series to Entertainment Weekly, “Some people probably think the show is created by some furrow-browed Unabomber types who despise all technology and want to live in a wooden box.
-It’s not that all, we’re quite self-deprecating, I think we’ve got a good sense of humour and we’re goofy.”
+Ahead of Inside Black Mirror release, show creator Charlie Brooker got candid about the series to Entertainment Weekly, “Some people probably think the show is created by some furrow-browed Unabomber types who despise all technology and want to live in a wooden box.
+It’s not that all, we’re quite self-deprecating, I think we’ve got a good sense of humor and we’re goofy.”

 Advertisement